Dissertation Committees, Proposal, and Dissertation – Policies and Guidelines

 This form must be accompanied by a separate statement indicating the reasons for the fail outcome.

 The candidate may request permission for a second final oral examination from the Vice Dean for Academic Affairs.
 If approved, the examination must be held with the same final oral commission no sooner than six months from the first final oral examination .
 If the candidate fails the second final oral examination, matriculation is automatically and irrevocably terminated.

 - Any combination of votes which does not result in a pass or fail as specified above must result in a deferred pass with conditions.
 This outcome implies that although the candidate's performance is acceptable in many respects, substantive revision of the dissertation and/or additional requirements of consequence are deemed necessary.

 Procedures to Follow in the Event of a Deferred Pass Outcome

-Within three days after the final oral examination, the candidate and the Office of Research and Doctoral Studies must receive from the final oral commission a written statement which indicates what further work the candidate must complete in order to secure a pass outcome.
+Within three days after the final oral examination, the candidate and the Office of Doctoral Studies must receive from the final oral commission a written statement which indicates what further work the candidate must complete in order to secure a pass outcome.
 This statement should include both revisions of the dissertation requested by the final oral commission and also any other requirements which the commission feels the candidate must complete to secure a pass outcome.
 Furthermore, this written statement of necessary revisions and/or requirements must be agreed to by at least four members of the final oral commission, and this agreement must be indicated by the signatures of these members on the written statement.
 Finally, this written statement must also include a projected timetable which the candidate should follow in completing all revisions and/or requirements designated by the final oral commission.